-The 2017 edition of Research and Development Statistics (RDS), released in May, provides a wide range of recent data on the resources devoted to R&D in all OECD countries and selected non-member economies.
+The 2018 edition of Research and Development Statistics (RDS) provides a wide range of recent data on the resources devoted to R&D in all OECD countries and selected non-member economies.

 RDS is based on the data reported to OECD and Eurostat in the framework of the joint OECD/Eurostat international data collection on resources devoted to R&D.